 Employee Responsibilities

-Permission to carry a firearm and ammunition on school grounds is contingent on the undersigned’s completion of a training course designated by the Board.
+Permission to carry a firearm and ammunition on school grounds is contingent on the undersigned’s completion of a training course designated by the Board and a recommendation from an approved trainer.

 Permission to carry a firearm and ammunition on school grounds is contingent on the undersigned’s completion of any training program required by the Districts workers’ compensation, liability or insurance carrier.